New Dorp, Staten Island: Library

-The New York Public Library (NYPL)'s New Dorp branch is located at 309 New Dorp Lane.
-The one-story branch opened in 1907 as the New Dorp Community Library.
+The New York Public Library (NYPL)'s New Dorp branch at 309 New Dorp Lane, is one of the busiest libraries on Staten Island.
+The one-story branch was established by local residentsand opened in 1907 as the New Dorp Community Library.
 While the NYPL started providing books to the New Dorp branch through its Bookmobile program in 1909, the branch did not become an NYPL branch until 1926.
 The branch was renovated in 2000.

+Temporarily closures

+The New Dorp branch will be shuttered down temporarily, the end of summer 2024, for a $5M renovations.
+Work involves heating, ventilation, and air conditioning systems and include roof reconstruction Alternative Staten Island libraries are to be found in Richmondtown Library (200 Clarke Avenue) or Dongan Hills (1617 Richmond Road).